karimarttila/karimarttila.github.io/_posts/2018-01-01-studying-machine-learning-first-impressions.md

 ### Why Machine Learning?

 I often have coffee discussions with my good friend and colleague regarding what to learn next, what is going to be the next big hit in IT (and therefore in which studies you should invest as a developer to be competent in the job market).
 We realized that Machine learning is a topic that tends to appear more and more in various software engineering sites.
-Machine learning was also a big topic in this year's AWS re:Invent conference (more about it [here](https://medium.com/@kari.marttila/aws-re-invent-2017-conference-reflections-part-1-55099cb12821)).
+Machine learning was also a big topic in this year's AWS re:Invent conference (more about it [here]({% post_url 2017-11-29-aws-re-invent-2017-conference-reflections-part-1 %}).
 We decided together to dedicate this autumn and winter for studying Machine learning.

 ### Our Future Machine Learning Study Path